-The Company has had banking transactions with certain officers and directors of the Company in the ordinary course of business.
-All loan and depository transactions with such officers and directors, and their related and affiliated parties, were made in the ordinary course of business, on substantially the same terms, including interest rates and collateral, as those prevailing for comparable loan and depository transactions with other customers not related to the Company, and did not include more than the normal risk of collectability or present other unfavorable features.
+We have had banking transactions with certain executive officers and directors in the ordinary course of business.
+All loan and depository transactions with such officers and directors, and their Related Parties, were made in the ordinary course of business, on substantially the same terms, including interest rates and collateral, as those prevailing for comparable loan and depository transactions with other customers not related to the Company, and did not include more than the normal risk of collectability or present other unfavorable features.